-I’m also including a pair of nut-straps and all hardware needed for installation, a receiver tube, and additional weld-in wing bracing.
+I’m also including a pair of nut-strips and all hardware needed for installation, a receiver tube, and additional weld-in wing bracing.

-Please remember, if you don’t already have the rear crossmember from my fuel tank relocation bracket kit, you’ll need to let me know when ordering so I can deduct it from your order.
+Please remember, if you already have the rear crossmember from my fuel tank relocation bracket kit, you’ll need to let me know when ordering so I can deduct it from your order.

-- v11 and v12 bumper owners can add the optional weld-in wing brace assembly
+- v11 bumper owners can add the optional weld-in wing brace assembly

 - v11 bumper owners who haven’t assembled and installed their bumpers can order the non-body lift installation components (tabs that penetrate the center section of the bumper will need to be removed for use with v11)

-- v11 and v12 owners can retrofit the swingout hinge assembly (both left and right-handed versions) – now in production (see bottom of this page)
+- v11 and v12+ owners can retrofit the swingout hinge assembly (both left and right-handed versions) – now in production (see bottom of this page)

-- v11 and v12 owners will be able to retrofit the upcoming flare-width extensions (different .stl files for v13 vs v11/12)
+- v11 and v12+ owners will be able to retrofit the flare-width extensions (different .stl files for v13 vs v11/12)

 What you need to provide:

-You’ll also need to provide the early OEM running board cover from the 1996-1997 models for the top of the step (this covers the access holes and finishes off the top of the bumper – see the quick links at the top of this page for measurements for trimming it to fit) and the aux reverse lights (if you choose to run them)
+You’ll need to provide the early OEM running board cover from the 1996-1997 models for the top of the step (this covers the access holes and finishes off the top of the bumper – see the quick links at the top of this page for measurements for trimming it to fit) and the aux reverse lights (if you choose to run them)

-*The bumper requires the rear cross member from my fuel tank relocation bracket kit as its basis, so if you don’t have one of my kits you’ll need to let me know at the time of ordering so I can remove the cross member from your order.
+*The bumper requires the rear cross member from my fuel tank relocation bracket kit as its basis, so if you already have one of my kits you’ll need to let me know at the time of ordering so I can remove the cross member from your order.

 *The standard bumper requires a 1- 1.25″ body lift.
-Non-BL applications will require the additional conversion parts as discussed above.
+Non-BL applications will require the optional conversion parts as discussed above.